typesafehub/conductr-doc/src/main/play-doc/operation/Logging.md

 -Dcontrail.syslog.server.elasticsearch.enabled=on
 ```

+ConductR must be restarted for changes made to `application.ini` to take effect.

 Elasticsearch is available either as the `conductr-elasticsearch` bundle or you can [use your own](#Customized-Elasticsearch).
 The provided bundle can be found in the `extra` folder inside the ConductR installation folder.
 Also a default configuration for a typical production environment has been provided.

+`conductr-elasticsearch` is using the the role `elasticsearch`.
+In 1.0 nodes provide the `all-conductrs` role by default and `conductr-elasticsearch` can run on any node.

 Firstly for each node that will run Elasticsearch you must enable access to `/var/log` and `/var/lib`: